TrackingTime/n8n-nodes-trackingtime/README.md

 # n8n-nodes-trackingtime

-This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+This is an n8n community node that connects your workflows with [TrackingTime](https://trackingtime.co/), the cloud platform for tracking projects, tasks, and billable hours.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+TrackingTime centralizes time tracking so teams can monitor productivity, collaborate on schedules, and export accurate timesheets for billing or payroll.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.